Visit Alchemer's GDPR Command Center for the latest information.

 Access Control, Identification, and Authentication

 Individual accounts are provisioned for each employee and either password or MFA, depending on the system, is utilized to authenticate their access.
+Alchemer utilizes an SSO provider to centralize management and access for a variety of business and technical systems.
 Once an employee leaves, the account is terminated the same business day.
 Accounts are reviewed annually to ensure continued business need and validity.

 Application Scalability & Redundancy